The OpenGL interface

 ctypes arrays of the correct type.
 The following example

-Similar array constructions can be used to create data for vertex buffer objects, texture data, polygon stipple data and the map functions.
+Similar array constructions can be used to create data for other OpenGL objects.

 If you need to define your own projection (for example, to use a 3-dimensional perspective projection), you should override this event with your own; for example: